ldclakmal/ballerina-security/test-suite/README.md

 ##### Steps:
 1. Service providers are defined in WSO2 IS STS.
 2. Ballerina service is secured with OAuth2.
 Inbound tokens are validated with the WSO2 IS STS introspection endpoint.
-3. CURL client send request to WSO2 IS STS and get the OAuth2 token.
+3. CURL client sends a request to WSO2 IS STS and gets the OAuth2 token.
-4. CURL client send requests to Ballerina service with the received OAuth2 token.
+4. CURL client sends requests to Ballerina service with the received OAuth2 token.